technowledgy/vue-postgrest/docs/guide/index.md

 </template>
 ```

-Using the mixin option `single: true` will set the `Accept` header to tell PostgREST to return a single item unenclosed by an array.
+Using the `single: true` option will set the `Accept` header to tell PostgREST to return a single item unenclosed by an array.
 In this case you can use `this.pg` to access the returned item directly.

-The mixin option `query` is used to construct the PostgREST query string.
+The `query` option is used to construct the PostgREST query string.
 Use `query.select` for column filtering like this:

 ``` vue
 <script>